kivy-garden/garden.notification/README.md

 - stacking multiple notifs on top of each other
 - markup turned on in title and message by default
 - kv language input
+- positioning and stacking relatively to the taskbar (Windows)

 ## TODO: